 Advice & Financial

-Aviva Community Fund - Aviva has teamed up with the fundraising platform Crowdfunder to offer funding of up to £50,000 to with innovative ideas that benefit their community.
+Aviva Community Fund - Aviva has teamed up with the fundraising platform Crowdfunder to offer funding of up to £50,000 with innovative ideas that benefit their community.
 Every three months from January 2020 onwards, £250,000 will be split equally among Aviva’s UK employees to donate to the projects that matter to them most.
 Aviva wants to support projects that boost the resilience of communities in the face of uncertainty and will be supporting projects in two key areas: Climate Action and Financial Wellbeing.
 Once applications have been submitted, applicants will need to create a fundraising page on Crowdfunder that Aviva employees can browse and donate funds to.
 Applicants can also showcase their projects to raise additional public donations.
 Applications can be made at any time.

 cosaraf Charitable Foundation - grants for individuals and families in need.
-Up to £2,000 (but usually c£500) is available for individuals and families who have exhausted all other sources of funding and are struggling with everyday costs, such as household items, basic living expenses, work or education-related expenses, rent arrears or immigration-related costs.
+Up to £2,000 (but usually around £500) is available for individuals and families who have exhausted all other sources of funding and are struggling with everyday costs, such as household items, basic living expenses, work or education-related expenses, rent arrears or immigration-related costs.
 Applications can be made at any time.

 Animal Welfare

-EA Animal Welfare Fund - not for profit organisations, educational establishments and individuals can apply for funding for projects that effectively improve the wellbeing of nonhuman animals.
+EA Animal Welfare Fund - not-for-profit organisations, educational establishments and individuals can apply for funding for projects that effectively improve the wellbeing of non-human animals.
 Grants from $1,000 to $200,000 have been awarded.
 Applications can be made at any time.

 Support Adoption for Pets Grant programme - funding is available for organisations whose main activity is the rescue and rehoming of UK pets.
-Grants from £250 upwards are available to help with: vet bills; boarding fees; trap and neuter schemes; food; equipment; vehicles and building work.
+Grants from £250 upwards are available to help with vet bills, boarding fees, trap and neuter schemes, food, equipment, vehicles and building work.
 Applications can be made at any time.

 Arts & Culture

-Art Fund Student Opportunities Funding - up to £10,000 funding is available to help museums, galleries and visual arts organisations provide paid opportunities for full-time university students to gain meaningful, developmental work-experience.
-Applications can be made at any time.
+ROLLING FUNDING Art Fund Student Opportunities Funding - up to £10,000 in funding is available to help museums, galleries and visual arts organisations to provide paid opportunities for full-time university students to gain meaningful, developmental work experience.
+Applications are on a rolling basis.
+Next application deadlines: 10 January 2025, 9 May 2025 and 19 September 2025.

-Arts Council England - up to £100,000 is available to support arts, library and museum projects.
+Arts Council England up to £100,000 is available to support arts, library and museum projects.
 The funding aims to support thousands of individual artists, community and cultural organisations to create and sustain quality work and help people across England to engage with arts and culture.
 Priority is currently being given to supporting the grassroots live music sector, enabling museums to develop their collections-based work and increase public engagement with, and use of, their collections and work that supports, enhances and enriches libraries.
 Applications can be made at any time.

 The Art Fund - small grants of up to £2,000 for travel and other practical costs to help curators undertake collections and exhibition research projects in the UK or internationally.
 The grants are open to all UK-based curators, museum professionals and researchers.
-Applications can be made at any time.
+Applications for small grants can be made at any time.

 Children & Young People